willardshikami/otaku-frontend/README.md

 # AnimeList
-Explore and save your Anime Lists.
+Explore and save your list of Favorite anime for later binge.